nlef/moonraker-telegram-bot/README.md

 	/light		- toggle a specified moonraker power device /emergency	- run an emergency stop
 	/shutdown	- Shut down the host system
+	/MACRO		- Run any macro available on your system.
 ```

 ## Installation, configuration and updating

+** We recommend installing the bot with [KIAUH](https://github.com/th33xitus/KIAUH), and updating it via moonraker or via KIAUH.***
+You may of course still install the bot manually, see the manual below.

 ** The bot does not and will not support moonraker authorization in the foreseeable future.**
 Please disable authorization before installation, otherwise the bot will not function.